-Net cash provided by operating activities for the nine months ended September 30, 2023 was \$50.3 million, compared to \$58.2 million for the same period in 2022.
-The decrease during the 2023 period was primarily due to the decrease in income before gain on sale of investment properties.
+Net cash provided by operating activities for the nine three months ended September 30, 2023 March 31, 2024 was \$50.3 million \$14.3 million, compared to \$58.2 million \$15.8 million for the same period in 2022.
+The decrease during 2023.
+During the 2023 2024 period was primarily due to the decrease non-cash depreciation and amortization expenses were lower, tenant receivables increased, and certain liabilities decreased, partially offset by an increase in income before gain on sale of investment properties, non-cash LTIP compensation expense and higher net income.

-Net cash provided by investing activities for the nine months ended September 30, 2023 was \$70.7 million, compared to net cash used in investing activities of \$135.8 million for the same period in 2022.
-During the 2023 period less funds were used to complete property acquisitions and we received net proceeds from the sale of investment properties.
+Net cash provided by used in investing activities for the nine three months ended September 30, 2023 March 31, 2024 was \$70.7 million \$2.7 million, compared to net cash used in provided by investing activities of \$135.8 million \$3.1 million for the same period in 2022, 2023.
+During the 2023 2024 period, less more funds were used to complete property acquisitions for capital expenditures on existing real estate investments and leasing commissions and we received net no proceeds from the sale of investment properties.

-Net cash used in financing activities for the nine months ended September 30, 2023 was \$127.9 million, compared to net cash provided by financing activities of \$78.4 million for the same period in 2022.
-During the 2023 period we completed no common equity offerings and therefore did not receive any equity offering proceeds and we made net repayments on our Credit Facility.
+Net cash used in financing activities for the nine three months ended September 30, 2023 March 31, 2024 was \$127.9 million \$10.5 million, compared to net cash provided by financing activities of \$78.4 million \$19.3 million for the same period in 2022, 2023.
+During the 2023 2024 period we completed no common equity offerings and therefore did not receive any equity offering proceeds and we made had net repayments borrowings on our Credit Facility.